bitovi/academy/src/rxjs/4-debugging.md

 @page learn-rxjs/debugging Debugging
 @parent learn-rxjs 4

-@description Learn how to debug RxJS.
+@description Learn how to debug RxJS with the tap operator.

 @body